Efling’s laws and regulations

 If a member is accused of a violation of the union rules, the Delegate Council shall decide on the case after having given the Union Board and the member in question the chance to express themselves about the case.

-The Delegate Council’s ruling can be appealed to the Federation of General and Special Workers (SGS) and/or to the central committee of the Icelandic Confederation of Labour (ASÍ).
+The Delegate Council’s ruling can be appealed to the central committee of the Icelandic Confederation of Labour (ASÍ).
 The Delegate Council’s decision is valid in the interim.
 If a member has been suspended from the Union, they are not able to return unless their application is approved in a Board meeting or in a general members’ meeting.

 Membership fees